 The Ultimate Guide to White Water Rafting in Kenya

-Updated in August 2024
+Updated in June 2025

 White water rafting in Kenya is a must-do for any adrenaline junkie.
 Rafting in Kenya is done in Sagana for the most part.
 I had the amazing opportunity to do it with Savage Wilderness, the pioneer rafting company in the country.
-It was three thrilling hours of fun and I hope this post inspires you to go white water rafting.
+It was three thrilling hours of fun, and I hope this post inspires you to go white water rafting.

 Contents